IanMadd/academic/content/post/2018-12-27-random-operations-in-git.md

 ## Display Git Repository Information

-This will display basic information stored in the git config file.
+The `cat` command can be used to display basic information stored in the git config file like the names of different branches and remotes.

 ```
 cat .git/config